voyd-lang/voyd/reference/structs.md

     // Compted mutable property (getter and setter) let size: Int {
-        // ERROR: unstrict_get_area is not strict.
-Only strict functions can be used within computed properties unstrict_get_area(height, width)
+        // ERROR: unpure_get_area is not pure.
+Only pure functions can be used within computed properties unpure_get_area(height, width)
     }
 }
 ```